 Our Supply Chain

 As a charity which runs two zoos, delivers global conservation work and conducts scientific research, ZSL uses an extensive range of suppliers.
 Whilst we expect our suppliers to uphold the rights of their workers, ZSL recognises that as a customer we can play a part in influencing the supply chain.
 Our supply chain includes retail products, recruitment, equipment, animal feed, outsourced services such as catering, cleaning and site maintenance, clothing, electronics, marketing, construction, consultancy and other professional services.
 The range of products we purchase and the number of countries in which we operate make for a challenging procurement landscape.
-As a result, ZSL has implemented a number of measures over the last 12 months to build on those we already have in place and we continue to support processes of due diligence to help combat modern slavery in our supply chain.
+ZSL will continue to support processes of due diligence to help combat modern slavery in our supply chain.

 - Tendering: We have amended our standard tender template to now request modern slavery policies from prospective suppliers.
 This not only helps ZSL decide if a supplier is suitable, it also raises awareness of the issue and encourages suppliers to consider their approach to how they combat modern slavery.

-Procurement Team: ZSL has a procurement team in place which has significant control over the supply chain and is able to implement due diligence during tender processes.
+- Procurement Team: ZSL has a procurement team in place which supports the organisation on due diligence during tender processes.
 The team are also able to offer advice around ethical issues and the evaluation of suppliers that support the operational services of ZSL.

-mitigation, with further supporting documents available around ethical procurement.
-Recruitment Policy: Our recruitment policy is designed to ensure compliance with UK employment law and encourages staff to report any concerns related to the activities of the organisation or its supply chain.
+- Recruitment Policy: Our -recruitment policy is designed to ensure compliance with UK employment law and encourages staff to report any concerns related to the activities of the organisation or its supply chain.
 Our internal recruitment team manage all recruitment activities and/or only use reputable employment agencies and job boards to source labour: both ZSL and its agencies carry out appropriate background checks.